kdgregory/log4j-aws-appenders/docs/jmx.md

 * `MessagesSent`
   The number of messages successfully written to the destination.
+* `MessagesSentLastBatch`
+  The number of messages successfully sent in the last batch.
+This number can be used to tune the batch delay for your application.
+* `MessagesRequeuedLastBatch`
+  The number of messages that could not be sent in the last batch, and were requeued for a later batch.
+This should be zero.
+For `KinesisAppender`, a persistent non-zero value indicates that one or more partitions is at its limit for accepting messages.
+You should either increase the number of partitions, or change to a different (perhaps random) partition key.
 * `MessagesDiscarded`
   The number of messages that have been discarded by the writer due to queue backlog.
   Note: `CloudWatchAppender` resets this value each time the logstream is rotated.